 We all want power and control; we all have fantasies of retaliation against those who hurt us.
 Light and shadow struggle in our souls.
 We are frail and flawed, angry and sad, loving and kind.
 Our laws have to reflect the reality of our human psyche—to strengthen what is good and restrain what is destructive.

-Rationalizations about ‘gun rights’ or ‘people kill people, not guns’ defend shadowy and often unconscious drives.
-Do I really need an assault weapon to make me feel better?
-Don’t we agree that all human life is precious?
+Rationalizations about ‘gun rights’ or ‘people kill people, not guns’ defend shadowy and unconscious urges to have ultimate control over life and death.
+Do I need an assault weapon to help me feel powerful?
+Am I really that weak and insecure?
+Surely we agree that human life is precious?
 Surely we are willing to give up a tiny crumb of choice and freedom to save innocent people from slaughter and suffering.